CSIS-iLab/ocean/_spotlights/illuminating-the-south-china-seas-dark-fishing-fleets.md

   * Ut tristique et egestas quis.
 Interdum velit euismod in pellentesque massa placerat.
   * Leo a diam sollicitudin tempor id eu nisl nunc mi.
 Nascetur ridiculus mus mauris vitae ultricies.
 Sagittis eu volutpat.
 methodology: Vulcan, Inc. undertook the analysis of AIS, VIIRS, SAR, and high-resolution satellite imagery for this project.
-At the start of the project, CSIS and Vulcan identified several areas of interest in the Spratlys and requested that satellite imagery provider Maxar collect SAR data for them twice a month.
+AIS was provided by ORBCOMM.
+At the start of the project, CSIS and Vulcan identified several areas of interest in the Spratlys and requested that satellite imagery provider MDA collect SAR data for them twice a month.
 Those collection areas were then shifted based on the initial SAR returns analyzed by Vulcan, as well as the patterns seen in VIIRS data.
 The results of that analysis were used to determine the areas of the Spratlys with the highest level of activity.
-High-resolution imagery of those areas from DigitalGlobe, a subsidiary of Maxar, was then analyzed to identify vessel details.
+High-resolution imagery of those areas from DigitalGlobe was then analyzed to identify vessel details.
 related_content:
 - _posts/2018-11-19-test-post.md